Rouzihiro/osyx/docs/philosophy.md

 This project is built specifically to avoid that class of failure.

 For example, Hyprland itself is built through a separate layer with pinned versions, automated builds, and CI/CD validation.
 Run after the initial [bootstrap](./github/workflows/on-workflow-call-bootstrap.yml).

-This will also be open sourced.
+This builder will also be open sourced.